Principles play a critical role in the development of any theory. Including economic theory.

 To think more clearly and precisely, however, we need to make some principles more explicit.

-Quite a number of economic principles need explicit statement just to acknowledge their influence.
+Many economic principles need explicit statements just to acknowledge their influence.
 Such statements avoid misunderstanding resulting from mistaken assumptions about the principles in play.

 All economic goods come from two fundamental elements: land and labor.